copiousfreetime/htauth/README.md

         -v, --version    Show version info.
             --verify     Verify password for the specified user

-    The SHA algorihtm does not use a salt and is less secure than the MD5 algorithm.
+    The SHA algorithm does not use a salt and is less secure than the MD5 algorithm.

 ### htdigest-ruby command line application